Minimal noise in non-quantized gravity: Detailed derivations of the Lindblad equations

 \subsection{A subclass of models and approximations in table-top experiments}

-As discussed in the main text, we also work with a subclass of models defined by the simpler Lindblad evolution shown in Eq.~\eqref{eq:lind_restr}.
+As discussed in the main text, we focus primarily on models where the Newton potential is present in the Hamiltonian and we also work with a subclass of dissipation terms defined by the simpler Lindblad evolution shown in Eq.~\eqref{eq:lind_restr}.
 This is a subset of models contained in our general parametrization defined by Eq.~\eqref{eq:diss_main}.
 Nevertheless all of the specific alternative gravity models we analyze in Sec. \ref{sec:examples} can be characterized in this simpler form.

 This class of models contains both \emph{local} Lindblad operators, which depend on single-particle coordinates, and \emph{non-local} Lindblad operators, depending on the relative position of the particles.